-The study of ICT and Computing is hugely important to industry and the economy.
-The skills developed through the study of the subject are increasingly sought after.
-There has been rapid growth in the use of mobile devices and the Internet, leading to excellent employment opportunities.
-Our students need to understand and play an active role in the digital world that surrounds them, not just become passive users of technology.
-Through ICT and computing, they will learn how to solve problems when things go wrong, how to think logically and critically, and to recognise the impact that technology has on the world around us.
+The study of ICT and Computing is hugely important to industry and the economy, as the skills developed through the study of the subject are increasingly sought after.
+Our pupils need to understand and play an active role in the digital world that surrounds them, ensuring they are not passive users of technology.
+Through ICT and Computing, they will learn how to solve problems when things go wrong, how to think logically and critically, and to recognise the impact that technology has on the world around us.